dariodata/dariodata.github.io/README.md

 ## About me

-I am a neuroscientist, project manager, and aspiring data scientist in Mannheim, Germany.
+I am a neuroscientist, project manager, and aspiring data scientist in [Mannheim, Germany](https://www.mannheim.de/en).
 I want to understand the world and help improve our lives!

-You can find out more on [LinkedIn](https://www.linkedin.com/in/arcosdiaz), or you can take a look at my [github](https://github.com/dariodata) and [kaggle](https://www.kaggle.com/dariodata) profiles.
+You can find me on [LinkedIn](https://www.linkedin.com/in/arcosdiaz), or you can take a look at my [github](https://github.com/dariodata) and [kaggle](https://www.kaggle.com/dariodata) profiles.

 ## What I'm interested in